r4ty34r/2DGAME/README.md

 ## Getting Started
 1. Clone this repository to your local machine.
 2. Open the project in Godot Engine.
+3. Start running the flask api with python in a separate terminal window.
-3. Run the game and follow the on-screen instructions to start playing.
+4. Run the game and follow the on-screen instructions to start playing.